|

 In 2007, Roger Martin, then the Dean of Rotman School of Business at University of Toronto, wrote the thoughtful book titled “The Opposable Mind: How Successful Leaders Win Through Integrative Thinking” with the premise that the new leaders creatively resolve the tension in opposing models by forming entirely new and superior ones instead of choosing one at the expense of the other.
 He arrived at this insight by interviewing 50 successful leaders who shared a distinct common characteristic – “the predisposition and capacity to hold two diametrically opposing ideas in their heads.
 And then, without panicking or simply settling for one alternative or the other, they’re able to produce a synthesis that is superior to either opposing idea.”

-In 2011, another book — “Rethinking Undergraduate Business Education: Liberal Learning for the Profession” — which comes out of extensive study by the Carnegie Foundation, argues for a more integrative approach.
+In 2011, another book — “Rethinking Undergraduate Business Education: Liberal Learning for the Profession” — which comes out of extensive study by the Carnegie Foundation, argues for a more integrative approach to business education.

 Moving forward, we anticipate that integrative programs will become more pervasive.
-Instead of having to choose between Professional, STEM, or Liberal Arts, prospective students will be able to choose Integrative programs that suit their intellectual needs best.
+Instead of having to choose between Professional, STEM, or Liberal Arts, prospective students will be able to choose Integrative programs that suit their intellectual needs and employer needs best.

 Full disclosure: Elliance has had the good fortune to market some of the innovators listed above including Bryant University, Capitol Technology University, Carnegie Mellon University, North Central College, and University of Pittsburgh’s School of Computing and Information.